 The reason most people don’t do a revenue forecast is because of the uncertainty of trying to predict future sales.
-That uncertainty is pronounced in small businesses – though revenue starts to get more predictable in Stage 2, and that’s why a revenue forecast starts to become a good idea.
+That uncertainty is pronounced in small businesses – though revenue starts to get more predictable as a second stage business, and that’s why a revenue forecast starts to become a good idea.
 But a poor revenue forecast is better than no forecast at all, and you’ll get better each year you do them.
 (Warning: if you have a poor forecast, do not rely on it for major spending decisions!)
 If you just end up with a range of “between $1.2MM and 2.0MM” or an observation of “our forecast only gets us to 40% of this year’s revenue level,” those are still useful in charting your strategic course.

-The strategic investment portfolio comes out of your strategic planning – it’s the investments needed to accomplish the goals you’ve set.
+The strategic investment portfolio comes out of your strategic planning.
+This is the investments needed to accomplish the goals you’ve set.
 That information should come from business cases you do for each of the major goals you have.
-(Detailed instructions for a business case, or aren’t sure if you’ve got them dialed in enough to be useful, send me an email [hyperlink] and we can set up a time to talk it through.
+If you’ve never done a business case, or aren’t sure if you’ve got them dialed in enough to be useful, send me an email [hyperlink] and we can set up a time to talk it through.

-Finally, the profit allocation divides the profit that’s left over into 3 buckets that show how much is actually free and available.
-From there we get the three buckets of baseline expenses, how much is reinvested in the business.
+Finally, the profit allocation divides the profit that’s left over into three buckets.
+You start with how much is actually free and available.
+From there we get the three buckets of baseline expenses, how much is reinvested in the business, and the distributions.

 Remember that these steps can be adjusted to be simpler or more sophisticated for your business.
 To turn an old phrase…it’s the budgeting, not the budget, that matters.